tyler-griggs/melange-release/docs/index.md

 # Exploiting Heterogeneous GPUs to Cut LLM Deployment Costs

 *This blog is based on our preprint "Mélange: Cost Efficient Large Language Model Serving by Exploiting GPU Heterogeneity".
-For more details, see the* <a href="https://arxiv.org/abs/2404.14527" target="_blank">*preprint on arXiv*</a>.
+For more details, see the* <a href="https://arxiv.org/abs/2404.14527" target="_blank">*preprint on arXiv*</a> and <a href="https://github.com/tyler-griggs/melange-release" target="_blank">*code on Github*</a>.

 ### TL;DR
 Using an optimal *mix* of GPU types in your LLM deployment can significantly cut deployment costs by exploiting differing GPU cost efficiencies across diverse LLM service scenarios.

 ## The High Cost of LLM Deployment

 Large language models (LLMs) are increasingly integrated into many online services such as search engines and virtual assistants.
 However, the deployment of these models is often cost-prohibitive due to the need for expensive GPU resources.

 Many prior works reduce deployment costs by increasing inference engine performance, but our study shifts the spotlight to choosing the most cost-effective GPU type(s) for any given LLM service.